 Roselle flower buds also taste Sour.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sour ingredients like roselle flower buds help with digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sour ingredients like roselle flower buds help with digestion and restrain abnormal discharges of Fluids from the body, such as diarrhea or heavy sweating.

 A meta-survey on the effect of Roselle on hypertension suggests a typical reduction in blood pressure of around 7.5/3.5 units (systolic/diastolic).1